John Emory Power was the world’s first full-time copywriter.

-It’s a guaranteed way to be mediocre and has no personality.
+It’s a guaranteed way to be mediocre and have no personality.

 Unfortunately, a lot of B2B copywriting has the personality of drying paint.

-One of the fastest ways to cure this INSTANTLY is by writing like you speak.
+One of the fastest ways to cure this INSTANTLY is by writing as you speak.

 Heck, I’m doing it right now.